Outlander (TV series): Season 3

-The third season also received universal acclaim.
-It has a Metacritic score of 87 out of 100 based on 6 reviews, indicating "universal acclaim".
-Rotten Tomatoes reports a 90% rating with an average rating of 7.95/10 based on 195 reviews.
+The third season has a Metacritic score of 87 out of 100 based on 6 reviews, indicating "universal acclaim".
+Rotten Tomatoes reports a 90% rating based on 195 reviews.
 The website consensus reads: "Outlanders epic love story returns with the same strong storytelling and an added layer of maturity."
 Based on six episodes for review, Liz Shannon Miller of IndieWire gave it an "A"-grade review and wrote, "This is a show that's grown and matured since its initial premiere in ways that defied our initial expectations."

 Season 4

 The fourth season received mostly positive reviews.
-It has a Metacritic score of 71 out of 100 based on 6 reviews, indicating "generally favorable reviews".
-Rotten Tomatoes reports an 88% rating with an average rating of 7.15/10 based on 170 reviews.
+It has a Metacritic score of 71 out of 100 based on 6 reviews, indicating "generally favorable" reviews.
+Rotten Tomatoes reports an 88% rating based on 170 reviews.
 The website consensus reads: "Outlanders epic romance settles into a violent fourth season, planting its flag on the American frontier while treading on darker themes."

 Season 5

 The fifth season also received mostly positive reviews.
-It has a Metacritic score of 73 out of 100 based on 4 reviews, indicating "generally favorable reviews".
-Rotten Tomatoes reports an 86% rating with an average rating of 7/10 based on 142 reviews.
+It has a Metacritic score of 73 out of 100 based on 4 reviews, indicating "generally favorable" reviews.
+Rotten Tomatoes reports an 86% rating based on 142 reviews.
 The website consensus reads: "Outlanders romantic ardor doesn't burn as bright in this fifth season, but the Frasers remain an enthralling pair as they try to forge a home together."

 Season 6

-The sixth season has an 89% rating on Rotten Tomatoes with an average rating of 7.8/10 based on 9 reviews.
+The sixth season has an 89% rating on Rotten Tomatoes based on 9 reviews.

 Season 7

-The seventh season has a 95% rating on Rotten Tomatoes with an average rating of 7.6/10 based on 18 reviews.
-On Metacritic, it has received a score of 75 out of 100 based on 4 reviews, indicating "generally favorable reviews".
+The seventh season has a 95% rating on Rotten Tomatoes based on 18 reviews.
+On Metacritic, it has received a score of 75 out of 100 based on 4 reviews, indicating "generally favorable" reviews.

+Season 8

+The eighth season has a 100% rating on Rotten Tomatoes based on 45 reviews.
+On Metacritic, it has received a score of 80 out of 100 based on 7 reviews, indicating "generally favorable" reviews.